 Interest revenue is calculated by applying the effective interest rate to the gross carrying amount of a financial asset measured at amortised cost except for financial assets that subsequently become credit-impaired.
-For credit-impaired financial assets the effective interest rate is applied to the net carrying amount of the financial asset (after deduction of the loss allowance).
+For credit-impaired financial assets the effective interest rate is applied to the et carrying amount of the financial asset (after deduction of the loss urements based on unobservable inputs for the asset or liability.